Enter a search term above and press Enter to start the search. Press Esc to cancel.

 Genuine protection against poaching would mean:

-• Significantly restricting weapons and hunting privileges.
+• Significantly restricting firearms and hunting privileges.

 Fewer weapons in the forest mean fewer potential perpetrators and less space for violence.

-• To address ecological root causes rather than symptoms.
+• Addressing ecological causes rather than symptoms.

-Anyone who wants to curb poaching must also dry up the trade in game meat, trophies, and illegal products — for example through stricter controls, harsh penalties, and international cooperation.
+Anyone who wants to curb poaching must also dry up the trade in game meat, trophies, and illegal products, for example through stricter controls, harsh penalties, and international cooperation.

 The problem is not only the illegal shot